1500 metres

-In the Modern Olympic Games, the men's 1,500-metre race has been contested from the beginning, and at every Olympic Games since.
-The first winner, in 1896, was Edwin Flack of Australia, who also won the first gold medal in the 800-metre race.
-The women's 1,500-metre race was first added to the Summer Olympics in 1972, and the winner of the first gold medal was Lyudmila Bragina of the Soviet Union.
-During the Olympic Games of 1972 through 2008, the women's 1,500-metre race has been won by three Soviets plus one Russian, one Italian, one Romanian, one Briton, one Kenyan, and two Algerians.
+In the Modern Olympic Games, the men's 1500-metre run has been contested since the 1896 Games.
+The first winner, in 1896, was Edwin Flack of Australia, who also became Olympic champion in the 800-metre race.
+The women's 1500-metre race was first added to the Summer Olympics in 1972, and the first champion was Lyudmila Bragina of the Soviet Union.
+During the Olympic Games of 1972 through 2008, the women's 1500-metre race has been won by three Soviets plus one Russian, one Italian, one Romanian, one Briton, one Kenyan, and two Algerians.
 The 2012 Olympic results are still undecided as a result of multiple doping cases.
 The best women's times for the race were controversially set by Chinese runners, all set in the same race on just two dates four years apart at the Chinese National Games.
 At least one of those top Chinese athletes has admitted to being part of a doping program.
 This women's record was finally broken by Genzebe Dibaba of Ethiopia in 2015.

-In American high schools, the 1,600-metre run, also colloquially referred to as "metric mile", is the designated official distance by the National Governing Body the NFHS.
-Because of the legacy, since US customary units are better-known in America, the mile run (which is 1609.344 metres in length) is more frequently run than the 1,500-metre run.
-For convenience, national rankings are standardized by converting all 1,500-metre run times to their mile run equivalents.
+In American high schools, the 1600-metre run, also colloquially referred to as "metric mile", is the designated official distance by the National Governing Body the NFHS.
+Because of the legacy, since US customary units are better-known in America, the mile run (which is 1609.344 metres in length) is more frequently run than the 1500-metre run.
+For convenience, national rankings are standardized by converting all 1500-metre run times to their mile run equivalents.